-If you abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal, except, however, an abstention has no effect on the election of directors.
+If you abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal, except, however, an abstention has no effect on the election of directors or for Proposals 3 or 4.
+See "How many votes are needed to approve each Proposal?"

 If you hold your shares in street name and do not provide voting instructions to your brokerage firm, it may still be able to vote your shares with respect to certain "discretionary" (or routine) items, but it will not be allowed to vote your shares with respect to certain "non-discretionary" items.
 In the case of non-discretionary items, for which no instructions are received, the shares will be treated as "broker non-votes".
 Shares that constitute broker non-votes will be counted as present at the meeting for the purpose of determining a quorum, but will not be considered entitled to vote on the proposal in question.
-Your broker does not have discretionary authority to vote shares for the election of directors but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm.
-As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal 2 (the ratification of the selection of the accounting firm), but not with respect to Proposal 1 (the election of directors).
-We encourage you to provide instructions to your broker to vote your shares for the director nominees.
+Your broker does not have discretionary authority to vote shares for the election of directors, the advisory vote on executive compensation, or for the advisory vote on the frequency of future advisory votes on executive compensation, but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm.
+As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal 2 (the ratification of the selection of the accounting firm), but not with respect to Proposal 1 (the election of directors), Proposal 3 (the advisory vote on executive compensation) or Proposal 4 (the advisory vote on the frequency of future advisory votes on executive compensation).
+We encourage you to provide instructions to your broker to vote your shares for the director nominees, the advisory vote on executive compensation.